stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 #### **Cost:** 5 Character Points<br>**Rage Point Cost:** 2 Points
 *You shut out the world with a terrifying cry, reverting your mind to its most basic instincts*

-As an Action, you unleash a terrifying roar that numbs your higher reasoning, but allows you to perceive the world through primal instinct.
+As an action, you unleash a terrifying roar that numbs your higher reasoning, but allows you to perceive the world through primal instinct.
 For 1 minute, you have disadvantage on all Intelligence checks, but you become immune to conditions inflicted by enemy spells from the Charm and Illusion schools.
 Additionally, you gain a vague sense which can perceive [Invisible](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Invisible/) creatures and illusions.

 ## Raging Skald